Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 	prediction = models.predict(data, model, normalize=True, min_pixel=638, max_pixel=1500)

 In practice we don't need to create models from scratch, as trained models are included in the pyBIA installation and can be loaded directly.
-For more information see the Example.
+For more information see the Example page.